SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Upgrade notice ==

+= v2.6.0 =
+A new button is now displayed under the login / registration button to send a full diagnostic about your website to our support team.

 = v2.2.4 =
-A new button as appared on the bottom of SQweb plugin, if a bug appared when you used SQweb, try use it, if don't work, contact us.
+A new button has appeared on the bottom of SQweb plugin, if a bug appared when you used SQweb, try use it, if don't work, contact us.

 = v2.1.0 =
 If you previously used SQweb with WordPress Super Cache, you must delete sqweb.php in the plugins directory of WP Super Cache.